-The recent report of 2017 ICF Global Consumer Awareness Study with sample size of 27,134 respondents across 30 countries revealed that:
+The recent report of the ICF Global Consumer Awareness Study 2017 with a sample size of 27,134 respondents across 30 countries revealed that:

 You can find out more information about the report here.

-Whether it is individual or group, coaching is the way to go to build work-life integration, increase work performance , better communication skills, or increase productivity.
-Coaching creates sense of ownership and helps the Coachee be self-accountable for greater performance.
+Whether it is individual or group, coaching is the way to go to build work-life integration, increase work performance, better communication skills, or increase productivity.
+Coaching creates a sense of ownership and helps the Coachee be self-accountable for greater performance.